Lilydale Regional Park

 Portions of Lilydale Regional Park are now open following the flood.
 Please use this Park Access

 graphic to see what areas are open.
-Acess to Lilydale Regional Park by car, bike, skatboard, foot, etc is only possible from the south off Highway 13/Sibley Memorial Highway.
+Access to Lilydale Regional Park by car, bike, skateboard, foot, etc. is only possible from the south off Highway 13/Sibley Memorial Highway.

 September 10, 2014

 We are waiting on a piece of information from Xcel Energy to be able to provide a better timeline on when Lilydale Road can reopen.
 We'll post an update regarding the schedule on Thursday September 11, 2014.

 August 6, 2014

 A box culvert, which will serve as a bridge on the new road, was placed today.
 Click this link for a couple photos of the installation - progress photos